ivanbakotin/DesktopWebFrontend/README.md

 # DesktopWebFrontend
-Website imitating a desktop, frontend only, bult with sass, html. and vanilla javascript.
+Website imitating a desktop, frontend only, bult with sass, html. and vanilla javascript bundled with webpack.